-This category confirms that customised teaching services delivered online are not within the general definition of ADS where the Internet or electronic network is used as a tool simply for communication between the teacher and student.
+This category confirms that customised teaching services delivered online are would not be within the general definition of ADS where the Internet or electronic network is used as a tool simply for communication between the teacher and student.

-This includes online education packages that are significantly customised to a student, or to a limited group of students, even where certain ancillary elements of the product are automated (e.g. a prerecorded lecture offered as part of a customised education package; automatically graded assignments accompanying a live-streamed, customised lecture).
+This includes online education packages that are significantly customised to a student, or to a limited group of students, even where certain ancillary elements of the product are automated (e.g. a pre-recorded lecture offered as part of a customised education package; automatically graded assignments accompanying a live-streamed, customised lecture).

-However, as confirmed in the positive list, where an otherwise standardised online teaching service includes ancillary interaction with an instructor, this will not be sufficient for it to fall outside the scope of this category.
+However, as confirmed in the positive list, where an otherwise standardised online teaching service includes with an instructor, this will not be sufficient for it to fall outside the scope of this category is contained in the positive list.

-Box 2.23.
-Online sale of goods and services other than ADS
+Box 2.23.25.
+Online sale of goods and services other than ADS - Definition